Correcting Delocalization Error in Materials with Localized Orbitals and Linear-Response Screening: Conclusion

 Because it includes both localization and system-dependent screening, lrLOSC corrects delocalization error effectively in both molecules and materials.
 It provides accurate, size-consistent orbital and band energy corrections in semiconductors and insulators, matching the performance of many-body perturbation theory without requiring any many-body observables.
-In its current implementation, it is limited to gapped systems, although it is in principle extensible to metals using similar techniques to those in density functional perturbation theory \cite{baroni2001}.
+In its current implementation, it is limited to gapped systems, although its extension to metals should parallel that for other density functional perturbation theory methods \cite{baroni2001}.
 Future work will implement an approximate, but still system-dependent, curvature, improving LOSC's computational efficiency.
 We also seek to apply LOSC self-consistently, yielding a correction to the electron density; this feature has already been demonstrated for molecules \cite{mei2020a}.
 With these updates, LOSC will be applicable to interfaces, including molecules on a solid surface.
-Modeling energy level alignment at interfaces is a major challenge for electronic structure methods \cite{flores2009, egger2015, liu2020d}, and lrLOSC promises a nearly parameter-free solution entirely within the confines of DFT.
+Modeling energy level alignment at interfaces is a major challenge for electronic structure methods \cite{flores2009, egger2015, liu2020d}, and lrLOSC promises a nearly parameter-free solution within the confines of generalized Kohn--Sham DFT.